Governance Structure

 “Therefore we will structure the school not governmentally, but administratively, and manage it in a republican manner.
 In a true teachers’ republic, we will not be able to lean back and rest on the directives of a headmaster; we will have to bring to bear what gives each of us the possibility to take full responsibility for what we have to do.
 Each must be fully responsible.
 The role of the headmaster will be replaced by this preparatory seminar in which we will work to acquire the spirit that will unite the school.
 If we work hard, this seminar will engender in us our spirit of unity.” — Rudolf Steiner

-The All-School Administrator is a Teacher with both insight into the educational life of a Waldorf school and proven skills in business management and organizational development, they are responsible for overseeing, coordinating and finalizing decisions in all matters concerning the day-to-day administrative and educational life of the school.
-In addition, the All-School Administrator has been requested to take a proactive stance on all matters concerning the short-, middle- and long-term development of the school.
+The All-School Director is an experienced teacher with both the insight into the educational life of a Waldorf school, and proven skills in business management and organizational development.
+The All- School Director is responsible for overseeing, coordinating, and finalizing decisions in all matters concerning the day-to-day administrative and and educational life of the school.
+In addition, the All-School Director has been requested to take a proactive stance on all matters concerning the short-, middle, and long-term development of the school.

-This interim position, for the 2022-23 and 2023-24 school years, of a single administrator differs from our historical model of a Governance Council (GC), a group of teachers and administrators.
-The Board and the College of Teachers are still dedicated to the ideal of being a faculty-led school.
-Together we have been working with the faculty and staff on a cohesive vision for a governance of renewed vitality and community building that will best support our school going into the future.
+This interim position of a single administrator was created in 2023 and differs from our historical model of a Governance Council (GC), a group of teachers and administrators, The Board and the College of Teachers are still dedicated to the ideal of being a faculty-led school, and together we have been working with the faculty and staff on a cohesive vision for a governance of renewed vitality and community-building that will best support our school going into the future.

 The Three School Sections

-Each section of the school (Early Childhood, Lower School and High School) is overseen by a Core Group of experienced faculty that manages the administrative needs of that section.
+Each section of the school (Early Childhood Education, Lower School and High School) is overseen by experienced faculty members who manage the day-to-day administrative activities, social gatherings, field trips, and fundraising of that section along with communications with parents for each grade.